Spectral/Spatial Tensor Atomic Cluster Expansion with Universal Embeddings in Cartesian Space: Methods

 \subsection{Training details}

 All models are trained on a single RTX 4090 GPU, and if the memory is insufficient, a single A800 GPU is used instead.
-For all training, edge attributes were truncated at $\mathrm{l_{max}} = 3$, and the number of message-passing layers was set to $T = 2$.
+For all training, edge attributes were truncated at $\mathrm{l_{max}} = 3$, and the number of layers was set to $T = 2$.
 All models were trained with either the 64-0 or 64-2 (channel–$\mathrm{L_{max}}$) configuration, except for rMD17, which employed the 128-2 setting.
 Each combination was restricted to a single path, and the number of channels $c$ in both the atomic basis and the product basis was kept identical.
 The radial basis was constructed with 8 or 10 functions, which could be either fixed or trainable depending on the model setting.
 For the radial embedding, the MLP architecture was chosen as [64, 64, 64] or [64, 64, 64, 1024].
 The SiLU activation function was consistently applied to all nonlinear operations.
-All models were optimized using Adam~\citep{Adam} with the AMSGrad variant~\citep{AMSgrad}, together with the ReduceLROnPlateau learning-rate scheduler implemented in PyTorch~\citep{Pytorch}.
-The loss function is defined as the weighted sum of the mean squared errors (MSE) for energy per atom, forces, virials, with task-specific weighting hyperparameters.
-For more detailed hyperparameters and input files, please refer to the provided GitHub repository.
+All models were optimized using Adam~\citep{Adam} with the AMSGrad variant~\citep{AMSgrad}, together with the ReduceLROnPlateau learning-rate scheduler implemented in PyTorch~\citep{Pytorch} and pytorch-cosine-annealing-with-warmup for PdAgCHO.
+The loss function is defined as the weighted sum of the mean squared errors (MSE) for energy per atom, forces, virials, with task-specific weighting hyperparameters and huber loss for TACE-MatPES.
+For more detailed hyperparameters see SI Table S5.